Scalingo/go-utils/gomock_generator/README.md

 $ gomock_generator -h
 NAME:
    GoMock generator - Highly parallelized generator of gomock mocks
 USAGE:
    gomock_generator [global options]

-VERSION:
-   1.2.1

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --mocks-filename value         Filename of the JSON file containing the MockConfiguration.
-Location of this file is the base package. (default: "mocks.json") [$MOCKS_FILENAME]
+   --mocks-filepath value         Path to the JSON file containing the MockConfiguration.
+Location of this file is the base package. (default: "./mocks.json") [$MOCKS_FILEPATH]
    --signatures-filename value    Filename of the signatures cache.
 Location of this file is the base package. (default: "mocks_sig.json") [$SIGNATURES_FILENAME]
    --concurrent-goroutines value  Concurrent amount of goroutines to generate mock. (default: 4) [$CONCURRENT_GOROUTINES] --debug                        Activate debug logs --help, -h                     show help
    --version, -v                  print the version

+VERSION:
+   1.2.1
 ```

 ## Go Library